 The Maritime & Coastguard Agency (MCA) does not determine qualifications for personnel operating tugs within the harbour but does support and approve training schemes for towage which form the basis for standards available to facilities.
-These are:
+These requirements are:

-- Boat Masters Licence (BML) with a Towage Endorsement (BML TE): the minimum requirement for holders of Boat Masters or RYA Certificates to conduct any towage operation in harbour or at sea in a workboat coded vessel.
-The certificate holder sits an MCA oral examination locally. - Voluntary Towage Endorsement (VTE): a BTA and NWA jointly supported scheme which includes a detailed towage-specific syllabus recognised by the MCA covering recorded training, assessment and independent examination.
-Holders do not need to undertake the BML TE. - STCW Tug Mate/Master: a BTA-sponsored, MCA-recognised, training scheme which includes the VTE syllabus, (transferable) MSQs, Training Record Books, independent examination, and significant service in tugs prior to an MCA oral examination.
-This scheme, and its small vessel Engineer equivalent, are those that are considered "best practice" for mainstream towage operators of tugs more than 24m registered length, 150GT or 350kW.
+- Boat Masters Licence (BML) or commercially endorsed equivalent with Towage Endorsement (BML TE): Seen as the minimum requirement to conduct any towage operation in harbour or at sea in workboat coded vessel. - Certificate of Competence (CoC) as per Workboat Code edition 3, with a Voluntary Towage Endorsement (VTE): a British Tugowners Association (BTA) and The Workboat Association (WA) jointly supported scheme which includes a detailed towage-specific syllabus recognised by the MCA covering recorded training, assessment and independent examination.
+Holders do not need to undertake the Boat Master Licence (BML) Tier 1 and 2. - STCW Tug Mate/Master Certificate of Competency (CoC): This scheme, and its small vessel Engineer equivalent, are those that are considered "best practice" on ship assist tugs, of tugs more than 24 metres registered length, 150 GT or 350 kW. - STCW Restricted or Unlimited Master Certificate of Competency (CoC): Persons holding STCW Certificates of Competence entering the towage industry should be subject to a bespoke in-house training scheme - relevant parts of the VTE syllabus could be utilised as a basis for such schemes.